-Access Info Europe is the Regional Hub for the European Union for the Global Data Barometer (GDB), with responsibility for mapping levels of open data in 23 countries of the European region as part of the 2021 global study.
+Access Info Europe is the Regional Hub for the European Union for the Global Data Barometer (GDB), with responsibility for mapping levels of open data in 21 countries of the European region and 6 countries outside Europe as part of the 2021 global study.

 What is the Global Data Barometer?

 The Global Data Barometer maps the extent to which data is governed, shared, and used for the public good.
 It focuses on transversal issues of sustainable development, inclusion, gender and diversity, and emerging AI practices.

 For the 2021 edition, we will evaluate levels of proactive transparency in the areas of: Climate Action, Company Ownership, Health and COVID-19, Land, Political Integrity, Public Procurement, and Public Finance.